 1. The Possibility of Challenging Patients/Clients

-There are times when PSW work really requires one to have utmost patience and emotional resilience.
+There are times when PSW work really requires one to have the utmost patience and emotional resilience.
 PSWs need to care for the disabled, the elderly, and/or the chronically ill.
 These patients tend to be sensitive and may get upset or uncooperative at times.

-2. Losing Patients: The Ability to Handle Grief
+2. Losing Patients – The Ability to Handle Grief

-When discussing the pros and cons of being a PSW it’s important to note this con in particular as it’s shared by nearly all healthcare-related careers: the possibility of losing a patient and the grief that follows.
+When discussing the pros and cons of being a PSW, it’s important to note this con in particular as it’s shared by nearly all healthcare-related careers – the possibility of losing a patient and the grief that follows.

 When working as PSW, emotional connections with patients tend to happen more because of how much time they spend giving direct supportive care to their patients.
 Furthermore, this career path tends to attract those with a strong sense of compassion and care and are likely to form emotional connections with the people they help.

 Loss and grief are definitely challenges – but not without silver linings.
 If you choose to become a PSW, you won’t be alone in dealing with grief.
 Co-workers can provide emotional support and share their own experiences in handling the loss of a patient close to their hearts.
-The family of the patient may also reach out to you to thank you for the valuable work you’ve done in the patient’s last days.
+The patient’s family may also reach out to you to thank you for the valuable work you’ve done in the patient’s last days.